euroargodev/argopy-5years/www/challenges/howto.rst

 .. hint::

-    Responses will be evaluated by the argopy development team along the following criteria:
+    Responses will be evaluated by the argopy team along the following criteria:

     - Documentation quality
     - Script readability